 Becoming a Christian does not mean following a set of rules or adopting a philosophy so as to get saved or keep yourself saved.
-It means trusting in Christ (John 3:16) and receiving Him (John 1:12).
-It means you believe that Jesus died on the cross for your sins (1 Corinthians 15:1-4) and that only through His sacrifice on the cross can you be forgiven of your sins so that when you die and face God the Father on the Day of Judgment, you will not be sent to Hell.
+It means trusting in Christ (John 3:16) and receiving him (John 1:12).
+It means you believe that Jesus died on the cross for your sins (1 Corinthians 15:1-4) and that only through his sacrifice on the cross can you be forgiven of your sins, so that when you die and face God the Father on the Day of Judgment that you will not be sent to hell.

 Escaping God's judgment